-Cindy defends hospitals, Community Care Access Centres (CCACs) and other health organizations in many medical malpractice actions on behalf of the Healthcare Insurance Reciprocal of Canada.
+She maintains an active practice in the Health Law and Class Actions Groups.
+Cindy defends hospitals, Community Care Access Centres (CCACs) and other health organizations in medical malpractice actions on behalf of the Healthcare Insurance Reciprocal of Canada.
 She also represents health and service organizations in court and before administrative tribunals.
 In addition, Cindy is involved in defending several product manufacturers in multi-million dollar product liability actions involving pharmaceuticals and other products with health effects.

 Publications & Presentations